You are here:

 - Psoriatic arthritis.
 Patients have both arthritis and psoriasis (a skin disease), or they have arthritis and at least two of the following:

 - inflammation and swelling of an entire finger or toe (this is called dactylitis)

 - a first-degree relative with psoriasis.

 - Enthesitis-related arthritis.
 The enthesis is the point at which a ligament, tendon, or joint capsule attaches to the bone.
 If this point becomes inflamed, it can be tender, swollen, and painful with use.
 The most common locations are around the knee and at the Achilles tendon on the back of the ankle.
-Patients are diagnosed with this JIA subtype if they have both arthritis and inflammation of an enthesitis site, or if they have either arthritis or enthesitis with at least two of the following:
+Patients are diagnosed with this juvenile idiopathic arthritis subtype if they have both arthritis and inflammation of an enthesitis site, or if they have either arthritis or enthesitis with at least two of the following:

 - inflammation of the sacroiliac joints (at the bottom of the back) or pain and stiffness in the lumbosacral area (in the lower back)

 - a positive blood test for the human leukocyte antigen (HLA) B27 gene